-The faculty offer Student Selected Components (SSCs) to students, who are keen on expanding their scope of competence in medicine and medicine related areas.
-It is an opportunity for students to share the knowledge and experience of staff members / departments in a variety of fields with the view of diversifying and improving the educational experience of students
+The faculty offers Student Selected Components (SSCs) to students who are keen on expanding their scope of competence in medicine and medicine related areas.
+It is an opportunity for students to share the knowledge and experience of staff members / departments in a variety of fields with the view of diversifying and improving the educational experience of students.

 What is the format of SSCs?

 Individual department or individual academic staff members have proposed SSCs.
 The duration of the SSC can be either one or two weeks.
 The number of students accommodated in each SSC is determined by the SSC proposer.
 Depending on the nature and the relevance, the SSC will be offered after either the First or the Second Exam of Medical Degrees.
 The teaching / learning and assessment method will not be formal and structured.
 However, the, teaching / learning and assessment method will reflect the Intended Learning Outcomes (ILOs) of a given SSC.
 The assessment methods in most instances will not be conventional (e.g. MCQs, OSPE /OSCE) but work-based.